Order of Selection Information

 All other eligible individuals with disabilities

-An eligible customer is assigned to Priority Category 5 if:
+An eligible participant is assigned to Priority Category 5 if:

 1. They experience functional limitations in at least one area; and

-2. They do not meet the criteria for categories 1-4.
+2. They do not meet the criteria for Priority Categories 1-4.

-How does a vocational rehabilitation counselor assign a priority of service category?
+How is a priority of service category assigned?

-A vocational rehabilitation counselor works side-by-side with a customer to explore and understand how the customer’s disability affects them.
+A vocational rehabilitation counselor works side-by-side with you to explore and understand how your disability affects you.
 This may include reviewing medical or psychological records or participating in an assessment.
-Each customer is unique and each priority category assignment is individualized.
-However, the goal of this process is the same: to understand how a customer’s disability affects them across seven functional areas.
-If a customer’s disability impacts any of the seven functional areas it is considered a functional limitation in that area.
+Each participant is unique, and each priority of service category determination is individualized.
+However, the goal of this process is the same: to understand how a participant’s disability affects them across several functional areas.
+If a participant’s disability impacts any of the seven functional areas, it is considered a functional limitation in that area.
+The seven functional areas are:

 1. Mobility